The Disney Dining Plan at Walt Disney World

 The plans vary by what credits you get, and how many per night of your reservation.

 The basic plan, called the Disney Dining Plan, is the one recommended for those following the itineraries of this site, as they will save a little money from using it for all the meals the itineraries present, rather than paying cash for all of them.

 THE DISNEY DINING PLAN

-In the Disney Dining Plan, you get one table service credit (think waiters), one counter-service credit (think fast food) and one snack credit (think bottled water, ice cream, or an apple) per person 3 or older registered in your room, per night of your stay.
+In the Disney Dining Plan, you get one table service credit (think waiters), one counter-service credit (think fast food) and two snack credits (think bottled water, ice cream, or an apple) per person 3 or older registered in your room, per night of your stay.
 You also get a refillable mug.

 - The table service credit includes an entrée, dessert, and a beverage—but not an appetizer, and not a tip

-- The counter service credits also include an entrée, dessert and beverage
+- The counter service credits also include an entrée and beverage

 - These credits expire at midnight on the last day of your stay (that is, midnight of your check-out day)